 This is the second course that makes up the senior integrative experience.
-The student will complete their approved practicum experience or project and present findings that demonstrate program outcomes and synthesis of program learning objectives.
+Student will formulate and synthesize their approved practicum experience or project.
+Students will present findings that demonstrate program outcomes and synthesis of the Information Systems program learning objectives.
+Prereq: IS 405 Lecture Min Grade: C Min Credits: 1.00